BrightspaceUI/core/components/inputs/README.md

 **Events:**

-* `d2l-input-date-time-change`: dispatched when a change in selected date or time (when date is already selected). `value` reflects the selected value and is in ISO 8601 calendar date-time format (`YYYY-MM-DDTHH:mm:ss.sssZ`).
+* `d2l-input-date-time-change`: dispatched when a change in selected date or selected time (when date is already selected). `value` reflects the selected value and is in ISO 8601 calendar date-time format (`YYYY-MM-DDTHH:mm:ss.sssZ`).

 ## Future Enhancements